 The purposes of our homework programme are:

-- To allow for practise and consolidation of work done in class.
+• To allow for practise and consolidation of work completed in class

-- To encourage pupils to take some responsibility for their learning.
+• To encourage pupils to take responsibility for their learning

-- To provide opportunities for enrichment of work done in school.
+• To provide opportunities for enrichment of work completed in school

 In addition, homework provides teachers with evidence for the evaluation of teaching and learning, progress, and next steps.